 list of proposed components in each of the functional element categories.

-should consider the proposal as a preliminary draft for the final
+should consider the proposal as a preliminary draft for portions of the final

 design report.
 If you do a good job with the proposal and create high quality